 If, for example, you went ‘long’ on the FTSE 100 and staked 50p per point – this trade would have made you a profit of £343.
 This is because the index moved by 686 points in your favor.
 However, if you placed the same stake on a ‘short’ order, you would have lost £343.

-As we have mentioned a couple of times – you need to choose from a long (buy order) or short (sell order) position when trading the FTSE 100 spread betting market.
+As we have mentioned a couple of times – you need to choose from a long (buy order) or short (sell order) position when trading the market.

-When it comes to exiting your FTSE 100 spread betting UK trade (i.e. closing your position) – you need to:
+When it comes to exiting your trade (i.e. closing your position) – you need to:

-As per the above, the process of entering and exiting a FTSE 100 spread betting UK position is very similar to forex and CFD trading.
+As per the above, the process of entering and exiting an FTSE 100 position is very similar to forex and CFD trading.

 Both the CFD and spread betting markets are backed by financial derivatives.
 In Layman’s Terms, this means that you can speculate on the future price of an asset – like the FTSE 100, without actually taking ownership.
 As a result of this, you can spread bet the FTSE 100 with leverage.